Ramanand Sagar

 Ramanand Sagar (born Chandramauli Chopra; 29 December 1917 – 12 December 2005) was an Indian film-television director, producer, and writer.
-He is best known for his contribution to the television serials Ramayan (1987–1988), Luv Kush (1988–1989) and Shri Krishna (1993–1999), which broke several viewership records globally.
+He is best known for writing and directing television serials Ramayan (1987–1988), Luv Kush (1988–1989) and Shri Krishna (1993–1999), which broke several viewership records globally.

 Early life

 Sagar was born at Asal Guruke near Lahore.
 His great-grandfather, Lala Shankar Das Chopra, migrated from Lahore to Kashmir.

 Career

 In 1932, Sagar started his film career as a clapper boy in a silent film, Raiders of the Rail Road.
 He then shifted to Bombay in 1949 after India's partition.

-In 1944, He acted in Punjabi film Koel, Directed by Roop K. Shorey, made in Lahore released on Friday,24 November by Film Company Shorey Pictures.
+In 1944, he acted in Punjabi film Koel, directed by Roop K. Shorey, made in Lahore released on Friday, 24 November by Film Company Shorey Pictures.

 In the 1940s, Sagar started out as an assistant stage manager in Prithvi Theatres of Prithviraj Kapoor.
 He also directed a few plays under the fatherly guidance of Kapoor.